-Novartis is committed to providing access to our medications for those most in need through the Novartis Pharmaceuticals Corporation’s Patient Assistance Program (PAP).
-PAP provides assistance to patients experiencing financial hardship who have no third party insurance coverage for their medicines.
-Click on the following link for more information: http://www.novartisoncology.us/patients-caregivers/pay-treatment/patient-assistance-program.jsp.
+Novartis is committed to providing access to our medications for those most in need through the Novartis Pharmaceuticals Corporation’s Patient Assistance NOW program.
+The program provides assistance to patients experiencing financial hardship who have no third party insurance coverage for their medicines.
+Click on the following link for more information: https://www.patient.novartisoncology.com/financial-assistance/pano/.

 Prescription Assistance Programs (PAPs)

 In this document prepared by the National Council on Patient Information and Education there is information about Eligibility and Enrollment Requirements, Steps in the Process, Other Discount Programs to Help Cut Costs, and Resources.